lzhenry666/graphdijkstra/README.md

 * **run(graph, pathType, source, target)** - returns **{source, target, dist, prev}**
 * **getPath(prevList, target)** - returns **[integer]**

-## Important!
+## Note

-This project is tailored for use in the [Lincoln Employee Locator](lincoln-gps) and may not yet be optimally portable.
-We encourage and appreciate any contributions that aim to enhance the generality/portability of this module.
+This project was created for use in the [Lincoln Employee Locator](lincoln-gps).
+We encourage and appreciate any contributions that aim to enhance the robustness of this module.

 [lincoln-gps]: https://github.com/LincolnTechOpenSource/lincoln-gps